-The primaries for municipal elections in High Point are October 8, so please be sure to get out there and vote if you live in High Point.
-Over the last few weeks, representatives from PTAA have participated in interviews with candidates in every race, and the following recommendations are made based on the results of those interviews and past public service history of the candidates.
+The general elections in High Point are November 5, so please be sure to get out there and vote if you live in High Point.
+Representatives from PTAA have participated in interviews with candidates in every race, and the following recommendations are made based on the results of those interviews and past public service history of the candidates.

 High Point City Council Mayor – Jay Wagner (Incumbent) Ward 1 – Cyril Jefferson Ward 2 – Chris Williams (Incumbent) Ward 3 – Monica Peters (Incumbent) Ward 4 – Wesley Hudson (Incumbent) Ward 5 – Vic Jones (Incumbent) Ward 6 – Jason Ewing (Incumbent) At-Large (Vote for up to two seats, two seats to fill): Patrick Harman Britt Moore (Incumbent)